 In CNBC’s recent coverage of this problem – they stated that in any other industry, thousands of deaths a year would generate a national outcry.
 However, wrongful death caused by tractor-trailer accidents are scattered in small numbers across the country, so they don’t often get covered by national news outlets.
 Most Americans do not even realize how big of of a problem trucking injuries and fatalities have become.

-Consult our Sacramento Trucking Accident Lawyer
+Consult With Our Sacramento Trucking Accident Attorneys

 Most states have laws that dictate the timeframe you have to pursue maximum compensation for your injuries from an accident with a commercial truck.
-Attorney, Eric Ratinoff has over 20 years of experience in representing people who have been injured by semi-trucks.
+Attorney Eric Ratinoff has over 20 years of experience in representing people who have been injured by semi-trucks.
 He teaches trial techniques to lawyers from all over the country, and his team of lawyers know all the complexities involved in suing trucking companies whose negligence caused serious injuries or wrongful death to innocent motorists.
-Ratinoff’s extensive experience includes both victories in jury trials and settlement negotiations – an important aspect when seeking a qualified personal injury attorney – a lawyer who has won multiple jury trials is always well equipped to enter settlement negotiations.
+Ratinoff’s extensive experience includes both victories in jury trials and settlement negotiations – an important aspect when seeking a qualified truck accident attorney – a lawyer who has won multiple jury trials is always well equipped to enter settlement negotiations.

-If you or a loved one have been injured in a semi-truck accident, you don’t have to face the trucking and insurance companies alone, our Sacramento personal injury lawyers can help defend your case.
+If you or a loved one have been injured in a semi-truck accident, you don’t have to face the trucking and insurance companies alone, our Sacramento truck accident lawyers can help defend your case.
 Upon accepting your potential case, we will conduct a thorough investigation and deal directly and firmly with the trucking and insurance companies on your behalf.
 Learn about your legal options.
 Fill out the form to the right or call our law firm locally at (916) 970-9100 for a free case evaluation.